-In the Department of Energy and Environmental Protection and Office of Consumer Counsel this class is accountable for the direction of the staff and programs of an office.
+In the Department of Energy and Environmental Protection and Office of Consumer Counsel this class is accountable for directing the staff and programs of an office.

 GUIDELINES FOR JOB CLASS USE

 This class is reserved for the direction of policy, regulatory and/or technical programs.
 It is not intended for other staff positions such as communications or business administration.
-This class is appropriate only in an office where there is a subordinate layer of at least two (2) full-time subordinate professional staff.
+This class is used in an office only where there are at least two full-time subordinate professional staff.

 Receives administrative direction from an administrative official of higher grade.